Jessica Nicoll: 1992-2005: Portland Museum of Art

-2005-2018: Smith College Museum of Art
+2005-present: Smith College Museum of Art

 In 2005, Nicoll returned to her alma mater where she succeeded Suzannah Fabing as Director and Chief Curator of the Smith College Museum of Art.
-Fabing retired after a 13-year tenure, during which the museum underwent an extensive renovation and expansion.“The Smith College Museum of Art’s elegant new facility, outstanding collection and wonderful staff make the institution a powerful educational resource for its community and have made this an irresistible opportunity for me.
-As a graduate of Smith, I find this opportunity doubly exciting—a chance to do the work I love for the benefit of a community that I care about deeply.”
-(March 25, 2005)Widely regarded as one of the most distinguished college museums in the country, the Smith College Museum of Art is best known for its 19th- and 20th-century European and American collection.
-Among its permanent collection includes works by Manet, Monet, Picasso, Copley, Eakins, Stella, Motherwell, O’Keeffe and many other famous painters, along with noteworthy sculpture and classical antiquities, prints, drawings and photographs.
+Fabing retired after a 13-year tenure, during which the museum underwent an extensive renovation and expansion.

 Under Nicoll's leadership, the museum has given particular attention to American female artists.
 In 2017, Nicoll oversaw the exhibition, "A Dangerous Woman: Subversion and Surrealism in the Art of Honoré Sharrer,” which took a fresh look at American artist Honoré Desmond Sharrer (1920-2009).
 The exhibition featured about 60 works, predominantly paintings, many of which came from Sharrer's estate.
 The exhibition, which represented the first public survey of Sharrer's work in many years, was organized by the Columbus Museum of Art, Ohio and the Pennsylvania Academy of Fine Arts, and funded by the support of Smith alumnae Judith Plesser Targan '53, Art Museum Fund and the Charlotte Frank Rabb '35 Fund.